 - To avoid any disappointment, plan your trip to Leon ahead and check the opening times of all places you want to visit as they can change.

 - The Leon Cathedral is not open all day long and closes for siesta.
 In fact, some days it is open only 2 hours in the morning!
 The good news is that it opens at 9:30 am which means, you can start your day early and visit other things before they close for the afternoon break.

 - The museum has some stunning pieces and it is also well worth the price.
 However, none of the signs were in English.
 This means you don’t really know what you are looking at which is a shame as it is one of the most interesting museum exhibitions I’ve seen (our favorite museums were in Sweden so far).

-- Most places close on Mondays!
+- Most places are closed on Mondays!

-- If I had to choose between entering the basilica or convent, I would recommend the latter.
+- If I had to choose between entering the basilica or the convent, I would recommend the latter.
 Plus, it is for free (or at least it was when we visited).

 We really enjoyed our visit to Leon and did not have any negative experiences.
 The staff at the ticket offices were helpful, especially in Casa Botines where the young lady explained everything to us in detail in English.
 The prices were reasonable in most places for what you got to see.

 Some places offer special rates for large families and students but some proof might be needed.
 You also don’t need to go to every single place in Leon but make sure to see the Cathedral.
 I know I am repeating myself but it is really a beautiful place on the outside as well as on the inside.

 Casa Botines & Gaudi – this website seems to be in Spanish only but if you click on “El Museo” and then “Visita” when you scroll down you can see several flag icons.
 Click on your language and it will show you all the information you need to know.
 They have some interesting visits where for an extra fee you can visit the attic and Turret.